Do You Want To Improve Your Focus As A Muslim?

-Do you want to improve your focus?
 Do you want to fight procrastination?
 Would you like to increase your efficiency?

 Many Muslims are stricken with the twin evils of laziness and procrastination.
 These twin sisters kill productivity and endanger our ability to increase our Islam and Imaan.